-The typical system spray setup is a simple, and less expensive, use of a 2-port Interconnector on the gun, single powder feeder with a “T” powder splitter.
+The typical system spray setup is a simple, and less expensive, use of a 2-port Interconnector on the gun, a single powder feeder with a “T” powder splitter.
 Using this setup, powder distribution is theoretically supposed to be 50% to each powder injection port.
 However, the “T” splitter never gives a 50/50 powder split.
 It is usually a 60/40 or 70/30 split which, over time, is erratic.

 Though this “T” splitting of the powder has worked extremely well throughout the years, this new option may work better for your application needs.
 With the 3-way powder splitting arrangement, powder distribution from a single feeder is intended to be divided 33/33/33.
-Even if this becomes unbalanced the amount of powder going to each injection port is more evenly distributed than what is achieved using a two way “T” splitter.
+Even if this becomes unbalanced the amount of powder going to each injection port is more evenly distributed than what is achieved using a two-way “T” splitter.

-Additionally, having 3 separate powder streams flowing almost equal mass that intersect in the center of the flame not only reduces barrel wear, but can in some instances, eliminate or minimize barrel loading from fine particle sized or low melting powders.
+Additionally, having 3 separate powder streams flowing almost equal mass that intersect in the center of the flame not only reduces barrel wear but can in some instances, eliminate or minimize barrel loading from fine particle-sized or low melting powders.

-Switching from a 2-way to 3-way powder split is easy, simply replace the Interconnector, powder splitter and tubing from the splitter to the gun.
+Switching from a 2-way to 3-way powder split is easy, simply replace the Interconnector, powder splitter, and tubing from the splitter to the gun.
 Then, while maintaining the same powder feed rate, adjust carrier gas flow higher to approximately 11.8 – 13.2 l/min (25 - 28 SCFH).

 Differences Between the Model 5220, 5250, and 8200 Guns